i18next/i18next-vue/docs/migration-v3.md

-# Migration from `i18next-vue` v2.x
+# Migration to `i18next-vue` v3.x
-Version 3 has some breaking changes coming from v2.x
+If you used version 1.x/v2.x before, there are some breaking changes in version 3.

+If you upgrade from version 1.x, [setup of plugins](/guide/started)  has changed in Vue 3.
+Apart from the Vue 3 migration itself, the changes in `i18next-vue` should be the same as coming from 2.x.

 ## Breaking changes
 - requires `i18next` >=23